Skip to content

 Platforms: interactive only affects the web platform.
 CLI, Slack, Telegram, and GitHub always run workflows in foreground mode regardless of this setting.

-Workflows are validated at load time:
+Workflows are validated at load time for provider identity only:

-• Validation errors shown in /workflow list
+• Validation errors are shown in /workflow list.

 Example validation error: